smitpi/PSToolKit/docs/docs/Set-PSProjectFile.md

 ```

 ### -mkdocs
-Create and test the mkdocs site
+Create or test the mkdocs site

 ```yaml
 Type: String